‘British Pop Archive’ Invitation Suite

 (If you’re a PaperSpecs PRO member, you’ll know all about this cutting-edge technique, which we covered in a recent members-only Deep Dive with Foilco’s Matt Hornby.)

-And thanks to the lighter background, the Neon Orange foil star and Black foil words “pop” even more, with the 8-pointed compass-star logo glimpsed in the “British Pop Archive” name even more prominent here.
+Thanks to the lighter background, the Neon Orange foil star and Black foil words stand out even more.
+The 8-pointed compass-star logo, seen in the “British Pop Archive” name, becomes more prominent here.
+(The North and West points of the star extend slightly, acknowledging the archive’s focus on Northwestern England.)

-Also inside the folder is a small, Saddle-Stitched booklet offset printed on 140 gsm (94 lb.) uncoated colored stock.
 It features a brief explanation of the archive, along with pull quotes from noted Manchester pop culture luminaries such as The Smiths guitarist Johnny Marr.
 Circular graphic elements throughout tie it all back to the folder and invitation branding.

 As you can see, the use of colored foils doesn’t just make your design “pop.”
 In the right hands it can make it positively explode with vibrancy.
 And when you want to get people’s attention, it doesn’t get much better than that.